-Thrilled by our first meal from Grace Young’s “Stir-Frying to the Sky’s Edge” we were excite to try another one of her recipes.
+Thrilled by our first meal from Grace Young’s “Stir-Frying to the Sky’s Edge” we were excited to try another one of her recipes.
 Throughout the book, vivid photos accompanied many of them, making it hard to choose.
 We finally settled on the Stir-Fried Cumin-Scented Beef with Vegetables, a signature Hunan-style stir-fry of beef with cauliflower, carrots and tomatoes, seasoned with cumin, garlic, and red pepper flakes.

 Apparently it is also an example of one of the more advanced stir-frying techniques, where chefs practice “jau yau,” or “passing through oil,” where bite-size pieces of meat, poultry or fish are blanched in oil before stir-frying.
 This process ensures that the ingredients will be more succulent and flavorful.
 And by golly, by gum, they were!

 Always up for a challenge—and considering ourselves somewhat “advanced” in the cooking arena—we decided it’d be a “piece of cake!”
 And truth be told, it really was pretty simple, BUT you need to be prepared and move fast.
 Make sure all of your ingredients are cut to size and/or measured, and utensils are at the ready BEFORE you begin.

 The night prior, Russ used up our scallions in another dish, and when I stopped at a local grocery store to pick up a bunch on my way home from work, they were completely sold out, so we improvised.
 I sliced up half of a small purple onion that was wrapped in the frig, throwing it in the wok at the same time as the other veggies.
 As a garnish, I minced up some fresh chives that added a nice pop of color.